SquireTournamentServices/MIPG-and-MSTR/MSIPG.md

 **1.1A.** In best-of-one Multiplayer game modes a Game Loss penalty would be equivalent to a Match Loss.
 Therefore, each penalty where a Game Loss would be applied has been updated while maintaining the purposes of mitigating advantages and disincentivizing the infraction.

-## **1.3.
-R**andomizing a Library** **
+## 1.3.
+Randomizing a Library

 **Edits**

 _The remedy for some infractions in this document includes shuffling the randomized portion of the library.
 This requires first determining whether any portion of the library is non-random, such as cards that have been manipulated on the top or bottom of the library, and separating those.
 Check with **all** players to verify this, and check the graveyard, exile, and battlefield for library manipulation cards, such as Brainstorm and cards with the scry mechanic.
-Once the library has been shuffled, any manipulated cards are returned to their correct locations. _
+Once the library has been shuffled, any manipulated cards are returned to their correct locations._